Bennik2000/LaTeXTableGenerator/README.md

 Features:

-- Load tables from Markdown or Excel files
+- Load tables from Markdown, Excel or LaTeX files
 - Edit the shape and the content of the table
 - Generate the LaTeX code for the table